Generic Name: warfarin (oral) (WAR far in)

 Warfarin may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about Jantoven (warfarin)?

-You should not take warfarin if you have a bleeding disorder, blood in your urine or stools, stomach bleeding, an infection of the lining of your heart, bleeding in your brain, recent or upcoming surgery, or if you need a spinal tap or epidural.
+You should not take warfarin if you have a bleeding disorder, a blood cell disorder, blood in your urine or stools, stomach bleeding, very high blood pressure, an infection of the lining of your heart, bleeding in your brain, recent or upcoming surgery, or if you need a spinal tap or epidural.
 Do not take warfarin if you cannot take it on time every day.

-Do not use warfarin if you are pregnant, unless your doctor tells you to.
+Do not take warfarin if you are pregnant, unless your doctor tells you to.